eddmann/eddmann.github.io/_posts/2018/2018-06-26-mince-pie-challenge-authentication-with-amazon-cognito-and-json-web-tokens.md

 Cognito provides us with the ability to register users to a specified [User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html) directory, or enable social sign-in services (such as Google).
 It also includes the ability to verify supplied email addresses and include additional layers of security using [MFA](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-mfa.html).
-This allows us to focus our attention on the key domain-specific functionality of the application, as opposed to re-inventing the wheel.
+This allows us to focus our attention on the key domain-specific functionality of the application, as opposed to reinventing the wheel.

 Along with managed User Pools, Cognito also provides the concept of [Identity Pools](https://docs.aws.amazon.com/cognito/latest/developerguide/getting-started-with-identity-pools.html).
-We will not be using this feature, but it is good to understand how this could be of use to you in future development.
+We will not be using this feature, but it is good to understand how this could be of use in future development.

 > The two main components of Amazon Cognito are user pools and identity pools.
 > User pools are user directories that provide sign-up and sign-in options for your app users.
 > Identity pools enable you to grant your users access to other AWS services.

-Cognito User Pools use [JSON Web Tokens](https://jwt.io/) to transmit and validate payloads between the Client and Server.
+Cognito User Pools use [JSON Web Tokens](https://jwt.io/) to transmit and validate payloads between the client and server.
-Using the Client AWS SDK we are able to authenticate with the Pool, returning a token that we can later send to the API to handle authenticated requests.
+Using the Client AWS SDK, we are able to authenticate with the pool, returning a token that we can later send to the API to handle authenticated requests.

-### Creating the User Pool
+## Creating the User Pool

-The first step in setting up Cognito is to define the AWS specific resources that are required.
+The first step in setting up Cognito is to define the AWS-specific resources that are required.
-To do this we will provision a User Pool and Client using [CloudFormation](https://serverless.com/framework/docs/providers/aws/guide/resources/) within `resources.yml`.
+To do this, we will provision a User Pool and Client using [CloudFormation](https://serverless.com/framework/docs/providers/aws/guide/resources/) within `resources.yml`.

 ```yaml
 Resources: